The Illusion of Collusion: Setting

-We describe the learning process of bandits engaged in the Prisoner's Dilemma by modeling gameplay as a Markov Chain and analyzing the dynamics of a walk on this chain.
-We index in the following order (when applicable): first by player $i$, then by action $a$, then by time $t$.
+We model the learning process of bandits playing a repeated Prisoner's Dilemma as a Markov Chain and analyze the dynamics of a walk on this chain.
+We index variables in the following order (when applicable): first by player ($i$), then by action ($a$), then by time ($t$).

-\paragraph{State Formulation} We create a state representation $s \in \mathbb{N}^{2^{n}}$, which corresponds to the count of each outcome $o \in \{H,L\}^{n}$.
-This enumeration is illustrated for the two-player setting in Table \ref{state_index}.
+\paragraph{State Formulation} For \textit{n} players, we create a state representation on the lattice $s_t \in \mathbb{N}^{2^{n}}$, which corresponds to the count of each outcome $o \in \{H,L\}^{n}$ at time $t$.
+This enumeration is illustrated for the two-player setting in Table \ref{tab:state_index}.